 Although summer is over, your lawn may still be feeling the effects of children running through it, making homemade baseball diamonds, and skidding to a stop on swings.
 Not to mention pet damage and months of hot, dry weather.
-The cooler months of fall are the perfect time to rejuvenate your grass.
-Here’s what you need to do to ensure a lush lawn next season…
+The cooler months of fall are the perfect time for lawn care and rejuvenate your grass.
+You may need to invest in lawn mowing tractors to keep your lawn well-maintained.
+Here’s what else you need to do to ensure a lush lawn next season…

 The first step to a healthy lawn is knowing exactly what nutrients your soil needs to germinate new growth.
 In Virginia, there are four common types of soil: sandy soil (coarse and grainy), clay soil (thick and putty-like), silty soil (holds water, but doesn’t dry into a clay mass), and loam (the ideal mixture of sand, clay, and silt).
 Each type of soil requires different nutrients for proper growth, and these nutrients can be identified with a soil test.

 Soil tests do not require an expensive visit from an expert.
 You can perform your own test with a kit from your local Virginia Cooperative Extension office.
 For these tests, take soil from 10 random areas—two to four inches deep, dug with a steel or chrome-plated shovel.
 The samples should then be placed in a container, mixed thoroughly, and sent to be evaluated.

 According to USDA data, about half of Virginia’s soil has a pH level of under five, which is too acidic for proper grass growth.
 In addition, 30 percent of the area has soil which is too dense to allow for proper growth of grass roots.
 However, both of these issues can be solved with some careful preparation before germination.